-Now that the Winter Olympics in Russia are behind us, the world’s attention is moving to Brazil, host of the 2014 World Cup.
+Now that the Winter Olympics in Russia is behind us, the world's attention is moving to Brazil, host of the 2014 World Cup.

 While I haven't been to Brazil (yet), I did have the experience of landing in Paris the same day France beat Brazil in the 1998 World Cup Final.

-Marching through the streets amongst so many ecstatic, singing, firecracker-throwing French men and women was an experience I’ll never forget.
+Marching through the streets amongst so many ecstatic, singing, firecracker-throwing French people was an experience I'll never forget.

 For that moment, Paris was the center of the universe, and I was right there in the middle of it.